Fort Lauderdale Field Sobriety Test Lawyer

 A field sobriety test is a small task that’s designed to test someone’s intoxication level when stopped under suspicion of DUI.
 For many years, field sobriety tests were as widely varied as their results, and this led to extremely inaccurate and wrongful arrests.
 Today, after extensive study and refinement, there are three widely-implemented and utilized field sobriety tests that officers use, however, they’re not immune from error as well shall explain.

 Unfortunately, most DUI suspects do take field sobriety tests, and they often wonder how their performance on these tests play a role in their case.
-At Hager & Schwartz, P.A., our Fort Lauderdale DUI lawyers represent numerous clients who took sobriety tests during a DUI stop.
+At Hager & Schwartz, P.A., our Fort Lauderdale field sobriety test lawyers represent numerous clients who took sobriety tests during a DUI stop.
 We know how to address these issues and effectively challenge them in court.

 Can I Refuse a Field Sobriety Test?